 Rise of Kingdoms has been downloaded over 100 million times overall, which is a huge achievement.
 Interestingly, the game reached peak downloads in January 2022 (almost 6 million downloads), long after its release.

 Rise of Kingoms’ revenue was the highest in 2020 and 2021.
-However, this strategy game is still making a lot of money in 2022 as well.
-For example, in September 2022, it earned $33 million in revenue.
+However, this strategy game is still making a lot of money – more than $20 million per month!
 If we look at all-time revenue, Rise of Kingdoms earned more than $2 billion, which is exceptional!

 At the moment of writing, this game is ranked #5 on the top-grossing chart of strategy games.
 It surpassed some great games like Clash of Clans, Lords Mobile, and Top War.